Lightship Nantucket: Lightship 106

 Lightship 106 was built in 1923 by Bath Iron Works of Bath, Maine for $200,000.00.
 Lightship 106 was built on a steel hull and equipped with a 12-inch steam chime whistle, a hand-operated bell, a submarine bell, a submarine oscillator, a radio beacon, and a 375 mm electric lens lantern at each mast head.
 Lightship 106 was placed in relief service following replacement by Lightship 117 in 1931, returned to Nantucket when Lightship 117 was sunk in 1934, and returned to relief service when replaced by Lightship 112 in 1936.

 Lightship 117

 Lightship 117 at Nantucket was sideswiped by the SS Washington in early 1934, and four months later, on 15 May 1934, she was rammed and sunk by the British White Star ship RMS Olympic homing in on its radio beacon in dense fog.
-Seven men went down with the ship and four survivors were picked up by the Olympic.
+Four men went down with the ship and seven survivors were picked up by the Olympic.
 Three survivors later died of injuries sustained from the collision.
 The sunken wreck now lies hidden in 200 ft of water 50 mi south of Nantucket Island, Massachusetts.